boschresearch/multifield_patent_classification_bir2022/Readme.md

 We also release the dataset under the same license, CC-BY-4.0.

-The dataset is provided inside the directory `uspto-70k-enriched` containing a file for each split in CSV format.
+The dataset could be downloaded from the following link: https://zenodo.org/record/6992298

 ```
-uspto-70k-enriched/
+./bir_dataset_2022/
     train.csv
     dev.csv
     test.csv